the-root-user/blog/content/posts/Pwn-0x01-Buffer-Overflow/index.md

 We have inserted a NOP slide (`\x90`) in the payload before the shell code.

-A NOP instruction tells the CPU to do nothing (and just move to next instruction).
+A NoOPeration instruction tells the CPU to do nothing (and just move to next instruction).
 Even if the stack alignment gets changed a bit, our NOP instructions won't let our (noted) memory address go useless.

 Let's run the exploit to get our `payload`.

-We run the program with a breakpoint set and can see what's there on the stack:
+We run the program with a breakpoint set and feed to it the payload.
+Then, we  see what's there on the stack:
 {{< terminal title="Terminal" >}}
 ![](run-exploit.png)
 {{< /terminal >}}